wso2/docs-mg/en/docs/install-and-setup/install-on-docker.md

     ```

     For more information on working with Docker in different environments, see the relevant Docker documentation: [Docker for Mac](https://docs.docker.com/docker-for-mac/) , [Docker for Windows](https://docs.docker.com/docker-for-windows/).

+!!! note
+    If you want to provide command options for the gateway when running the docker container, you can provide them as environmental variables.

+    ```bash tab="Example - Enable debug logs"
+    docker run -d -p 9090:9090 -p 9095:9095 -e b7a.log.level=DEBUG docker.wso2.com/petstore:v1
+    ```

 ### Step 5 - Invoke the sample API